RyuX51/Redbeard-dash/README.md

 # Redbeard-dash
-Script for updating the Redbeard docset
+Script for updating the Redbeard Docset